DarkSmile92/devtoapiparser/README.md

 - Definition of severity for bad words
 - Global source for bad words
 - More detailed outputs
+- Check if articles have changed after initial check (saving content to db)
 - GUI (maybe later)

 ## Setup and usage